kaizhu256/node-swagger-ui-lite/README.md

 /*
 example.js

-this script will demo the browser-version of jslint and csslint
+this script will demo the swagger-ui client

 instruction
     1. save this script as example.js